elvisselimaj/python-challenge/02-Homework/04-Pandas/Instructions/Part-1/Pandas_Mini_Project_Task_1/README.md

     ![table formatting](../Images/6-table_formatting.png)

-  * This is a difficult project!
+  * These instructions provide **a great deal of hints**!
 Work with your team member to complete this.